-Notice and Appeal. - If the assessor determines that the property loses its eligibility for present-use value classification for a reason other than failure to file a timely application required due to transfer of the land, the assessor shall provide written notice of the decision as required by G.S.
-105-296(i).
+(b1) Notice and Appeal. - If the assessor determines that the property loses its eligibility for present-use value classification, the assessor shall provide written notice of the decision and the date of the decision to the owner.
 The notice shall include the property's tax identification number, the specific reason for the disqualification, and the date of the decision.
+The notice shall be provided separately from a regular yearly tax notice or tax bill.
+Decisions of the assessor

-Decisions of the assessor regarding the qualification or appraisal of property under this section may be appealed to the county board of equalization and review or, if that board is not in session, to the board of county commissioners.
-An appeal must be made within 60 days after date of the written notice of the decision of the assessor.
-If an owner submits additional information to the assessor pursuant to G.S.
-105-296(j), the appeal must be made within 60 days after the assessor's decision based on the additional information.
-Decisions of the county board may be appealed to the Property Tax Commission.
+1 regarding the qualification or appraisal of property under this section may be appealed to the 2 county board of equalization and review or, if that board is not in session, to the board of county 3 commissioners.
+An appeal must be made within 60 days after date of the written notice of the 4 decision of the assessor.
+If an owner submits additional information to the assessor pursuant to 5 G.S.
+105-296(j), the appeal must be made within 60 days after the assessor's decision based on 6 the additional information.
+Decisions of the county board may be appealed to the Property Tax 7 Commission.
+If, while an assessor's decision that a property has lost its eligibility for present-use 8 value classification is under appeal to the county board or to the Property Tax Commission, the 9 assessor determines that the property is no longer eligible for present-use value classification 10 because of an additional disqualifying event independent of the one that is the basis of the 11 disqualification under appeal, the assessor shall follow the notice and appeal procedure set forth in this subsection with regard to the subsequent disqualification.
+If no such notice is given to the 12 owner regarding the subsequent decision to disqualify, a reinstatement of the property by the 13 14 county board or the Property Tax Commission shall be deemed effective for any assessments occurring from the date of the assessor's decision under appeal to the date of the final decision of 15 16 the county board or the Property Tax Commission to reinstate the property.

-A new appeal to a decision of the assessor regarding the disqualification of property for which notice was received is not required to be submitted for subsequent tax years while the appeal of that disqualifying event is outstanding.
-When a property's present-use value classification is reinstated upon appeal of the disqualifying event, it is reinstated retroactive to the date the classification was revoked, as provided under G.S.
-105-296(j).

-If, while an assessor's decision that a property has lost its eligibility for present-use value classification is under appeal to the county board or to the Property Tax Commission, the assessor determines that the property is no longer eligible for present-use value classification because of an additional disqualifying event independent of the one that is the basis of the disqualification under appeal, the assessor shall follow the notice and appeal procedure set forth in this subsection with regard to the subsequent disqualification.

-SECTION 23.(b) This section is effective when it becomes law.
+SECTION 23.(b) This section is effective for taxes imposed for taxable years beginning on or after July 1, 2019.